sadcitizen/doremi/src/array/first/readme.md

-# first(array, count)
+# first(array, length): Array

 Returns an array with first element of an array.
-Passing `count` will return the first `count` elements of the array.
+Passing `length` will return the first `length` elements of the array.

 ## Usage